-Okay, the Pharisee is a sitting duck.
+Yes, the Pharisee is a sitting duck.
 But there is something worse than a sitting duck.
-Where I come from, the one thing worse than a sitting duck is someone who shoots at a sitting duck.
+Where I come from, there is one thing worse than someone who is so self-assured and arrogant.
+The one thing worse than a sitting duck is the hunter who shoots at a sitting duck.
 You don't shoot a sitting duck.
-The sport is in the hunt, the wait, the bird on the wing-in the air, the proper calculation of barrel and trigger, the moment, the shoot.
+The sport is in the hunt, the wait, the bird in the air, the proper calculation of barrel and trigger and movement.
 It is not civilized to shoot a sitting duck!

 And that is why it is hard to speak so vociferously against the Pharisee!
 As soon as I point out the sin of the Pharisee, I run the risk of becoming a sitting duck myself.

 Jesus solves the problem by speaking so eloquently in parables.
-When he merely puts forward the two expressions of faith, it is rather easy to see who is justified.
+When he merely puts forward the two expressions of prayer, it is rather easy to see who is justified.
 For Jesus, the justified person, the righteous person, is the one who is in right relationship.
+Once again, the best definition of what it means to be righteous is to be in relationship.
+To be just, to be justified, is to be in relationship.
+By definition, "self-righteousness" means to be in relationship only with oneself, and thus, not to be in real relationship at all.
+Lord, have mercy.

+"Lord, have mercy" says the tax collector.
+That simple prayer emerges from the person who seems excluded, left out of relationship, but, who-in that prayer-unites himself with all of God's people across time, and across space.

 "Lord, have mercy."
-That simple prayer emerges from the person who seems excluded, left out of relationship.

-"Lord, have mercy."
-Yes, this is the deep prayer of someone who feels a bit left out, the ordinary Christian, the one who is not being interviewed by every television station, whose comments are not being tweeted or posted on Facebook, someone who finds it hard to swim in this deep water.
+Yes, this is the deep prayer of someone who feels a bit left out, the ordinary Christian, who is not being interviewed by every television station, whose comments are not being tweeted or posted on Facebook, someone who finds it hard to swim in this deep water.
 It is the humble prayer of someone who cannot fly in such gusty conditions.
-It is the prayer of the ordinary Christian, the left-out tax collector: "God, be merciful to me, a sinner."
+It is the prayer of the ordinary Christian, the left-out tax-collector: "God, be merciful to me, a sinner."